flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 `r close_float_group()`

 As a side note, one can't help but find it amusing how the graphics pipeline has gone full circle when rendering stereoscopic frames.
-During rendering, 3D data is projected into a 2D space, and now with the stereoscopic screen, that 2D space is displayed again as 3D.
-At this point, let's just use holograms and skip the 3D projection stage altogether.
+During rendering, 3D data is projected into a 2D space, and now with the stereoscopic screen, the third dimension is 'restored'.
+At this point, let's just use holograms and skip the 3D projection stage altogether!

 #### A small update

 ![Top part of the New 3DS XL.
 At its centre, there's a front camera and an infrared LED, both used for head tracking.](stereoscopy/new3ds.webp)

 With the advent of the 'New 3DS' model, Nintendo revisioned their stereoscopic screen in an effort to reach enjoyability levels.
-In the new model, the console incorporates a face-tracking mechanism to tackle the tilting effect, so issues don't need to worry about keeping a good head-console posture anymore.
+In the new model, the console incorporates a face-tracking mechanism to tackle the tilting effect, so users don't need to worry about keeping a good 'head-console posture' anymore.

 ### The special games